MaxHalford/StSICMR-Inference/README.md

 	- ``"roundSize"`` is the size of each tournament.
 	- ``"offspring"`` is the quantity of individuals the chosen individuals will breed.
 	There are offspring x rounds number of new individuals.
 The way the tournament works is that the best out of a random 		sample of individuals is chosen.
 This means that big tournaments are favorable to strong individuals and small 			tournaments allow weaker individuals to go through (which isn't necessarily a bad thing, 					[simulated annealing](http://www.wikiwand.com/en/Simulated_annealing) does the same thing).
+It also has to be said that including the island size parameter (``-c``) requires the algorithm to run for much more generations because the search space becomes much bigger.

 ## Examples